Wither Hills Farm Park

 A section of the western end of the Wither Hills off Taylor Pass Road also is the site of the Blue Gums landfill which provides a location for burial of household and industrial waste from Blenheim.
 Access to the site is restricted to the public.
 The council operates a roadside collection and transfer station for members of the public to dispose of waste.

-The Wither Hills have an extensive network of over 60km of walking and mountain bike tracks.
+As early as 1913, there were proposals to establish a public park on the Wither Hills, however it was not until decades later that the first walking tracks were established.
+Today the Wither Hills have an extensive network of over 60km of walking and mountain bike tracks.
 The first tracks were established by council in colaboration with Blenheim South Rotary in the 1970s.

 There are several entrances to the park with car parking available; from Cob Cottage Road, the south end of Redwood Street, Forest Park Drive, and Rifle Range Place off Taylor Pass Road.
 It is also possible to access the park from Harling Park by following a track up a spur.
 A gate at the south end of Weld Street also provides access, however there is no car park.
 For mountain bikers, there is access from Taylor Pass Road at the mountain bike park entrance.